python-workshop/fsdse-python-assignment-132/README.md

-# fsdse-python-assignment-132

-# Implement depth-first search (pre-, in-, post-order) on a tree
+# Implement depth-first traversals (in-order, pre-order, post-order) on a binary tree.

 ## Constraints
 * Can we assume we already have a Node class with an insert method?
 	* Yes